-PLEASE DO NOT ATTEND IF YOU ARE UNWELL, you will be turned away.
+PLEASE DO NOT ATTEND IF YOU ARE UNWELL.

 You will need to provide your name and a contact phone number or email address when you attend, which will be securely kept for 28 days, in case contract tracing is needed.

 NOTE: Flinders Public School has had new gates installed, and they will only be open for entry between 9.30 and 10:15am in the morning and 5:45-6:15 in the evening, please arrive on time!